v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 ## Use the Security & Compliance Center to test custom sensitive information types

-1. In the Security & Compliance Center, go to **Classifications** \> **Custom sensitive information types**.
+1. In the Security & Compliance Center, go to **Classifications** \> **Sensitive info types**.

-2. Select the rule to test and click **Test**.
+2. Select one or more custom sensitive information types to test.
+In the fly-out that opens, click **Test type** (or **Test sensitive info types** if you selected more than one).

-3. On the next page, upload a document to test by dragging and droping a file or clicking **Browse** and selecting a file.
+3. On the page that opens, upload a document to test by dragging and droping a file or by clicking **Browse** and selecting a file.

-4. Click the **Classify** button to test the document for sensitive information as identified by the sensitive information type you selected to test.
+4. Click the **Test** button to test the document for pattern matches in the file.